GT-ARC/opaca-core/doc/api.md

 ```
 {
     "name": string,
-    "parameters": {string: string},
+    "parameters": {string: Parameter},
-    "result": string
+    "result": Parameter
 }
 ```
-Note: The `parameters` key is a map of the argument names to their expected types, e.g. `"x": "Int"`.
+Note: The `parameters` key is a map of the argument names to their expected types.
 Similarly, `result` denotes the action's return type.
+Please refer to [Validation](validation.md) for the format and how parameter validation works.

 ### Message
 ```